In Your House 1: Storylines

 The most prominent rivalry on the undercard was for the WWF Intercontinental Championship.
 The feud took place between Razor Ramon, the 1–2–3 Kid, the Intercontinental Champion Jeff Jarrett, and his personal enforcer, The Roadie.
 Ramon and Jarrett faced each other at WrestleMania XI, but Jarrett was disqualified.
 Jarrett faced Aldo Montoya on the April 8 episode of Superstars of Wrestling in a non-title match, where Jarrett accidentally pinned himself (he never lifted his shoulder off the ground after being slammed to the mat by Montoya).
 Jarrett was initially announced the winner, but Montoya was later declared the winner.
 Jarrett and Montoya faced each other again two weeks later, on the April 22 episode of Superstars of Wrestling.
 During the match, Razor Ramon came to ringside and chased The Roadie backstage.
 Despite this, Jarrett managed to gain the victory, making Montoya submit to the figure four leglock.
 The next day on Wrestling Challenge, Ramon and the 1–2–3 Kid were scheduled to square off against Jarrett and The Roadie at In Your House.
 After a legitimate neck injury rendered the Kid unable to wrestle, the match was changed into a Handicap match, in which Ramon would face both Jarrett and The Roadie by himself.

 The other main rivalry on the undercard was for the WWF Tag Team Championship between the team of Owen Hart and Yokozuna and The Smoking Gunns (Billy Gunn and Bart Gunn).
 The Smoking Gunns dropped their WWF Tag Team Championship to Hart and Yokozuna at WrestleMania XI, the previous pay-per-view event.
 Their rivalry was reignited on the April 23 episode of Action Zone, when the Blu Brothers (Jacob Blu and Eli Blu) faced the New Headshrinkers (Sionne and Fatu).
 Hart and Yokozuna interfered in the contest, attacking the New Headshrinkers, causing a disqualification.
 The Smoking Gunns ran to the ring, attacking Hart and Yokozuna.
 The Headshrinkers posed with Hart and Yokozuna's tag team belts and celebrated with the Smoking Gunns.
 The following night, on Raw, the Smoking Gunns were awarded a rematch for the WWF Tag Team Championship at the In Your House pay-per-view.
 They made their intentions of winning the title clear by quickly defeating Barry Horowitz and the Brooklyn Brawler.
 In their last encounter before the event, Bart defeated Hart via pinfall on the May 8 episode of Raw.

 Event

-Before the event went live on pay-per-view, Jean-Pierre Lafitte defeated Bob Holly in a standard dark match.
+Before the event went live on pay-per-view, Hunter Hearst Helmsley defeated Phil Apollo and Jean-Pierre Lafitte defeated Bob Holly in a standard dark matches.